Nutritious Apple Oatmeal (Stovetop Recipe)

-This healthy cinnamon apple oatmeal is beyond delicious and so easy to make (just 20 minutes).
-It’s so flavourful and filled with healthy ingredients for a perfectly balanced, cozy breakfast that’ll keep you satisfied all morning long.
+This healthy cinnamon apple oatmeal is beyond delicious and so easy to make – just 20 minutes.
+It’s so flavourful and filled with healthy ingredients like chia seeds and rolled oats (or use steel cut oats!) for a perfectly balanced, cozy breakfast.

-As soon as fall hits, this sautéed cinnamon apple oatmeal is one of my go-to breakfasts to make.
-I’ve been enjoying this recipe for YEARS and I hope you’ll love it as much as I do!
+This sautéed cinnamon apple oatmeal is one of my go-to breakfasts to make.
+I’ve been enjoying this recipe for YEARS – all the way to my grad school days when I was studying to become a dietitian!

 Sautéing apples brings out their natural sweetness, while making them warm and soft.
 For even more warmth, vanilla and cinnamon add the perfect fall flavour to this oatmeal bowl.